-- a.
-The employee in need of donated paid time off must make a written request to the Administrative Authority; - b.
-The employee to whom the leave is transferred has exhausted all paid time off and extended sick leave, must not be receiving worker's compensation, short-term disability or long-term disability benefits; and must be on family medical leave, or be on medically certified leave if the employee does not qualify for family medical leave, as defined within these rules; and - c.
-The employee or a member of the employee's immediate family is experiencing a catastrophic injury or illness.
+a.

-26.A.2.d.ii.
+- The employee to whom the leave is transferred has exhausted all paid time off and extended sick leave, must not be receiving worker's compensation, short-term disability or long-term disability benefits; and must be on family medical leave, or be on medically certified leave if the employee does not qualify for family medical leave, as defined within these rules; and The leave or - b.d.
+The employee or a member of the employee's immediate family is experiencing a catastrophic injurytraumatic injury or illness. - 26.A.2.d.ii.
 Parties interested in donating paid time off may do so when qualifying circumstances exist within the same district.
-The donating party shall notify the Administrative Authority, indicating the number of hours he/she is willing to donate.
+The donating party shall notify the Administrative Authority, indicating the number of hours he/she isthey are willing to donate.
 Leave will not be transferred from one party to another until needed.